 The pleated style for these three patterns are the same; the sizes are different.
 Larger folks may prefer Johns Hopkins or Made Everyday.
 Smaller heads may prefer JOANN or Made Everyday’s alternate sizes.
 For my head size, cutting one piece of fabric 8″ wide x 12″ tall and folding it in half seemed to fit me the best.
 For my kids (age 10 and 7), cutting one piece of fabric 7″ wide x 12″ tall and folding it half worked for them.

-The toughest step in these sewing patterns is making pleats.
-Making pleats on this style can be tricky at first especially if you’re new to pleats or it’s been a while since you’ve sewn them.
-Once you get the hang of pleats, it’s pretty easy.
-I recommend referring to the Johns Hopkins mask instructions because it has a really good pleating diagram.
+The toughest step in these sewing patterns is making pleats, especially if you’re new to pleats or it’s been a while since you’ve sewn them.
+I recommend referring to the Johns Hopkins pleated mask instructions because it has a really good pleating diagram.
 And here’s a tip: Instead of pinning at 1-1/2″ etc. it’s much faster to just mark the fabric with colored pencils.

 It is possible to make a filter pocket with the pleated face mask style.
-What you’ll do is leave open about 3″ on the bottom of the mask to fit a filter into it.
-Personally, I think that actually slipping a filter into this small slit seems tricky to do in practice so if you really want a filter pocket then I would consider making the smooth-look DIY face mask sewing pattern, see below.
+What you’ll do is leave open about 3″ on the bottom of the mask to fit a carbon face mask filter into it.
+Personally, I think that actually slipping a carbon face mask filter into this small slit seems tricky to do in practice so if you really want a filter pocket then I would consider making the smooth-look DIY face mask sewing pattern.

-How to fasten pleated face masks?
-The ear loops vs. behind-the-head ties debate.
+How to fasten face masks?
+The debates between ear loops vs. behind-the-head ties and elastic vs. knit ties.

 There’s quite a debate between ear loops versus behind-the-head ties.
-I have read that elastic ear loops can make ears sore especially when wearing masks for long periods of time which is understandable.
+Elastic ear loops can make some people’s ears sore especially when wearing masks for long periods of time.
 For me, ear loops are easier to take on and off.
-However, it can be tricky with these pleated face mask sewing patterns to get the ear (or head) loops the right size to fit snugly around ears/heads because you sew the ear bands into the mask.
+However, it can be tricky with pleated face mask sewing patterns to get the ear (or head) loops the right size to fit snugly around ears/heads because you sew the ear bands into the mask.